strandedorca/chapatt/README.md

 ## Installation

-To run our Discord Clone project locally, follow these steps:
+To run our ChapAtt project locally, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.